 2.2 BUSINESS FUNCTION TRAINING – FROM CONCEPT TO PRACTICE:

-Having received feedback from the training participants, we will build upon the business function concept training and support BDSPs to practically deliver training to their clients on these concepts.
+The feedback from the training participants will be used to builduponbusiness function concept training and support BDSPs to practically deliver training to their clients on these concepts.
 The session will be held over 3 days and delivered in a train-the-trainer format, focusing on training delivery methods and techniques.
-We will also support BDSPs to adapt and develop tools that meet their clients’ specific needs.
+BDSPs will also be supported to adapt and develop tools that meet their clients’ specific needs.

 Course objective: